FILCAT/client-contract/README.md

 * Perpetual storage contracts can by implemented with clients that funds deals with defi mechanisms and recycle cids from expiring deals into their authorization sets
 * Trustless third party data funding can be implemented with 1) public ability to authorize cids for the client 2) a funding mechanism that associates payments with particular cids and 3) an authorization policy that only allows deals that are fully funded to pass authorization

+### How it works with Storage Providers and actual transfer of data

+Contract clients can work with an offchain party synchronizing with the chain and pushing deal data to miners.
+Alternatively contract clients could work with a pull based model where the contract provides an incentive and a location to pull from and the storage provider initiates everyting.
+Deals wity contract cliehts are similar to current deal making protocols.
+However there are key differences.
+In particular deal proposals can't be cryptographically signed by a contract.
+So none of the exact software needed for SPs to complete contract client deals is written yet.
+The lotus team is actively prototyping modifications to data transfer and deal making software to allow for miner initiated deals with client contracts.

 ## Extensions